Dwarahat – Is It Worth Your Visiting?

-There is an Ashram is called Yogoda Satsang Sakha, is situated about 1.5 km from Dwarahat hamlet, and the Ashram is environed by beautiful Himalayan pine forest & the lofty peaks of the mountains.
+There is an Ashram is called Yogoda Satsang Sakha, which is situated about 1.5 km from Dwarahat hamlet, and the Ashram is environed by beautiful Himalayan pine forest & lofty peaks of the mountains.
 While heading to the Ashram, on the right side, there is a Rest House of KMVN.
 Where Sri Daya Mata, the head of YSS lived from 1995 to 2010.

-Babaji’s Cave is the locality where Mahavtar Babaji gave his first teaching on Kriya Yoga to Lahiri Mahasaya.
+Babaji’s Cave is the locality where Mahavatar Babaji gave his first teaching on Kriya Yoga to Lahiri Mahasaya.
 The cave is located on Pandukholi Hill at 1-hour walking distance from the small hamlet of Kukuchina (25 km from Dwarahat).

 Suggested Read – Yogoda Satsanga Sakha Ashram Dwarahat: A Tranquil Among Nature

 The trekking path to the cave has been rebuilt and paved to facilitate its devotees.
 The trek up to the Babaji cave employs less than one hour for the average walking person.
 During the monsoon season, there are a few water streams sprout along the trek route which fills the Gogash River with plenty of water is also described in an Autobiography of a Yogi.

 Suggested Read – Mahavatar Babaji Cave: A Walk Through An Abode of Kriya Yoga

 It is a small town in the Kumaun Mountains of Almora and is located at an altitude of 1510 meters.
 It is also known for its archaeological and historical significance.